 ANotes@ shall mean the Notes issued by the Trust pursuant to the Facility Agreement.

-AOperative Actions@ shall have the meaning set forth in Section 8.01(a) of this and Auction Agreement.
+AOperative Actions@ shall have the meaning set forth in Section 8.01(a) of this Sale Transfer and Auction Agreement.

 AOperative Documents@ shall have the meaning assigned to that term in the Facility Agreement.